10.0

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign number: 24V031000 (Structure) and NHTSA Campaign number: 25V347000 (STRUCTURE); however, the part to do the recall repair was not yet available.
-The contact stated that while driving 65 MPH, the driver's side A-pillar detached from the vehicle.
-The brake pedal was depressed but failed to stop the vehicle immediately.
-The vehicle then crashed into the guardrail.
-The contact stated that the vehicle spun around, and went across the freeway and hit the guardrail on the other side, where it came to a stop.
-None of the air bags deployed.
-The contact suffered injuries to his back that did not require medical attention.
-A police report was not filed.
-The vehicle was towed to the residence, and then it was towed to the dealer.
-The insurance company was not notified.
-The contact stated that on a separate occasion, while driving 50 MPH, the front passenger A-pillar trim and the back passenger B-Pillar trim were loose.
-The contact stated that the brackets on the front driver side seat are loose and the seat wobbles.
-The vehicle was not diagnosed or repaired for the most recent failure.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
+The contact stated that while driving at various speeds, there was an abnormal sound coming from the vehicle.
+The contact stated that on a separate occasion, while driving 50 MPH, the driver's side A-pillar trim detached from the vehicle.
+The local dealer was not contacted.
+The vehicle was not repaired.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was not made aware of the issue.
-The failure mileage was approximately 126,000.
+The failure mileage was approximately 90,000.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the part to do the recall repairs were not yet available.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated while driving approximately 65 MPH, the A-pillar and B-pillar trims detached from the vehicle.
-The dealer was contacted.
-The manufacturer was made aware of the issue and a complaint was filed.
-The failure mileage was approximately 87,000.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
+The contact stated that while driving 50 MPH, the driver's side A-pillar trim detached from the vehicle.
+The vehicle was taken to the dealer.
+The contact stated that on a separate occasion that before the recall notification was received, the front passenger-??s side A-pillar trim had detached from the vehicle.
+The local dealer was contacted.
+The vehicle was repaired after the most recent failure.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
+The manufacturer was not made aware of the issue.
+The failure mileage was 85,932.
 VIN tool confirms parts not available.

 Explorer